braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/retention_reports.md

 ### Performance by Variant

 Viewing your Retention Report by variant allows you to compare rolling retention for each variant or message variation for the selected time period, as well as the Control Group.
-This report can be viewed by toggling the Retention Report from "Entire Campaign/Canvas" to "By Variant".
+This report can be viewed by toggling the Retention Report from "Entire Campaign" to "By Variant".

 Report by Variant Use Cases:
 - Have some variants or experiments in which the results seem like a wash or have no statistical significance?
 Take another look and see if one or the other had a longer-tail impact.